teachbitcoin/site-generator/page-03-certification.md

 ---

-The certification and verification tool is designed for Bitcoin and Crypto businesses and employers, who wish to enforce a high level of Bitcoin Protocol knowledge across entire engineering and research teams, so all engineers across the organisation understand their Bitcoin infrastructure and tools down to the Protocol level.
+The certification and verification tool is designed for Bitcoin and Crypto employers, who wish to enforce a high level of Bitcoin Protocol knowledge across entire engineering and research teams, so all engineers across the organisation understand their Bitcoin infrastructure and tools down to the Protocol level.

 ---